 The NSACF controls (i.e. increase or decrease) the current number of UEs registered for a network slice so that it does not exceed the maximum number of UEs allowed to register with that network slice.
 The NSACF also maintains a list of UE IDs registered with a network slice that is subject to NSAC.
 When the current number of UEs registered with a network slice is to be increased, the NSACF first checks whether the UE Identity is already in the list of UEs registered with that network slice and if not, it checks whether the maximum number of UEs per network slice for that network slice has already been reached.

+For the case of multiple NSACF instances per S-NSSAI, each NSACF instance controls the local number of UEs registered for a network slice based on its local maximum value.